 There are brief discussions about three main communities of Sikkim:

 The Lepchas were said to be the original inhabitants of Sikkim the migration of Bhutias and Nepalese.
-The word "Leppcha" means the ravine folk.
+The word "Lepcha" means the ravine folk.
 They were believed in the bone faith or mune faith based on the spirits, good and bad.
 They used to worship spirits of mountains, rivers and forests like any other tribes.
 Perhaps, this could be the reason why these people prefer to live in the healthy natural world.
 The Lepcha (Zongu) folklore is rich with stories.
-Now a days they are mainly adopting Buddhism or Christianity.
-Near about 10 to 14 percent of population of Sikkim are belongs in this communities.
+Nowadays they are mainly adopting Buddhism or Christianity.
+Near about 10 to 14 percent of the population of Sikkim are belongs in this communities.
 The Lepchas are concentrated in the central part of Sikkim.
-This area is encompasses the confluence of Lachen and Lachung rivers and Dickchu.
+This area are encompasses the confluence of Lachen and Lachung rivers and Dickchu.

 Lifestyle of Lepcha ::

 The Lepchas have a very simple lifestyle.
 They are very intelligent and hospitable in their nature.
 They are peace-loving people who avoid quarrels.
 They love sports and very good at archery.
 The polyandry marriages are permitted amongst the Lepchas.
 They mostly live by business and on agriculture of paddy, cardamom and oranges.